 When they were looking for the right house to use, Production Designer Nelson Coates says they wanted one with a rustic feel: “The script said it should feel like something out of Alaskan Architectural Digest.
 I was laughing when I read that.
 What is Alaskan Architectural Digest?”

 He took photos of the house, then added mountains, leaves, totem poles and stone with Photoshop before sending the photos to the execs at Disney.
 “They’re going, ‘Oh, my God, we had no idea they had mountains like that in Massachusetts.’
 It was hilarious.”
-And it sold them on the house.

 Most of the movie was shot inside the house, although they rebuilt some of of the rooms on a soundstage for the re-shoots later on.
 More movie magic transformed the interiors.
 In this photo of Ryan Reynolds on set you can see the stone fireplace behind him: